 In her honor, here's a post on how advanced providers are revolutionizing care delivery:

-Here's some of his sage career advice: MacNeal Hospital in Berwyn, Ill.
+Diana Goodwine, MD, is a clinical education powerhouse.
+She coordinates learning opportunities for both the Partnership and her colleagues at MacNeal Hospital in Berwyn, Ill.
 Notably, she's also served as clinical education coordinator for our Spring Symposia.
 Oh, and she teaches, too!

 Well played, Dr. Goodwine.
 We think you'd like this post about how ED education can benefit the entire community:

 David Lee, MD, wears many leadership hats.
 Within the Partnership, he chairs the Credentials and Partnership Affairs committee.
 At his home site of Palomar Medical Center, he’s served on numerous committees and chaired the Peer Review Committee.

 Dr. Lee embodies our Vituity ideal of servant leadership.
 For more on leadership opportunities within our Partnership, check out this video:

 Vituity is looking for heroes like you to grow and strengthen our practice!
 To learn more about opportunities with Vituity, visit vituity.com or call 800-842-2619.